KanhaSahu-dev/Project_Final/PROJECT_FLOW_DOCUMENTATION.md

 ### 1. "How does authentication work in your system?"

 **Answer**:
 "Our system uses JWT-based stateless authentication with a centralized Auth Service.
-When a user logs in:
+Here's the complete flow:

+**Initial Authentication (Bootstrap Problem Solution):**
+1. We have a two-tier security approach where the API Gateway creates exceptions for authentication endpoints (`/api/auth/**`) that allow unauthenticated access
+2. This solves the bootstrap problem - users can call the login endpoint without a token to get their initial JWT
-1. The Auth Service validates credentials against the Customer Service
+3. The Auth Service validates credentials against the Customer Service via Feign client
-2. Upon successful validation, it generates a JWT token containing user claims (ID, email, roles)
+4. Upon successful validation, it generates a JWT token containing user claims (ID, email, roles)
-3. The token is signed with a secret key and has a configurable expiration
+5. The token is signed with a secret key and has a configurable expiration

+**Subsequent Requests:**
-4. Frontend stores the token in localStorage
+6. Frontend stores the token in localStorage
-5. For subsequent requests, the API Gateway validates the JWT and extracts user context
+7. For all other requests, the API Gateway validates the JWT and extracts user context
-6. Internal services receive user information via headers, eliminating the need for repeated token validation"
+8. Internal services receive user information via headers (X-Internal-User-Id, X-Internal-User-Roles)
+9. This eliminates the need for repeated token validation across microservices

+**Security Tiers:**
+- **Public**: Login, registration endpoints
+- **Protected**: All business functionality requires JWT authentication"

 ### 2. "How do you ensure data consistency across microservices?"